Update: This article was last updated by Moonpreneur on 24th April 2023 to reflect the accuracy and up-to-date information on the page.

 The past years have been a roller coaster for the world.
 Technology emerged as a savior for many sectors during the pandemic, including the education sector.
 The education trends are fast evolving, thus making education more feasible and accessible for people.
 The new era of education will see better interactions and optimum use of technology.

-We’ve curated a list of educational technology trends for 2023 that are making the process of learning more adaptable, accessible, and interactive for students as well as teachers.
+The expert team at Moonpreneur has curated a list of educational technology trends for 2023 that are making the process of learning more adaptable, accessible, and interactive for students as well as teachers.

 Educators are always trying new techniques by making use of a variety of approaches.
 Gamification is one such educational approach that aims to motivate students by incorporating video game design and game elements into the process of learning.

 The Gamification technique recreates the same factors in the classroom incorporating elements from games to provide students with opportunities to act autonomously and to display competence.
-Apart from that, gamification techniques have been proven to aid in cognitive development in adolescents, teachers can use gamification to level up engagement and competition in the classroom.
+Apart from that, gamification techniques have been proven to aid in cognitive development in adolescents; teachers can use gamification to level up engagement and competition in the classroom.

 2. Virtual Reality and Augmented Reality